sujaykumarh/.github/CONTRIBUTING.md

 # Welcome to contributing guide

-Thank you for investing your time in contributing to our project!
+Thank you for investing your time in contributing to the project!
 Any contribution you make will be reflected on respective repo.

 **Before you contribute**